woocommerce/woocommerce-subscriptions-load-deprecation-handlers/README.md

+> IMPORTANT: This code is made available in the hope that it will be useful, but without any warranty.
+See the GNU General Public License for more details.
+Automattic or WooCommerce support services are also not available to assist with the use of this code.

 ## WooCommerce Subscriptions Load Deprecation Handlers

 WooCommerce Subscriptions v2.0 deprecated a number of [hooks](https://codex.wordpress.org/Plugin_API/Hooks) after changing the underlying storage and data structure of the subscription object.